scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 5. Click Replace All

 ##Updates
-Master - Added tooltip for failed SLAs.
+Master - Added tooltip for failed SLAs if you hover over the column header.

 * Version 1.0
  * Initial Release